 There were many new sports, such as lawn tennis and croquet, and old sports with newly defined rules, such as rugby, football and cricket.
-Games were an essential ingredient of the education provided by the public schools that multiplied during this period, to make gentlemen out of the new middle classes.
+Games were an essential ingredient of the education provided by the public schools that multiplied during this period, designed to make gentlemen out of boys from the new middle classes.

 EDUCATION AND CHILDHOOD

 Education came to be regarded as a universal need, and eventually a universal right.
-It was made compulsory (up to the age of ten) in 1880.
+It was made compulsory up to the age of ten in 1880.
 To achieve education for all, many new state or ‘board’ schools were established, together with church schools.
 By 1900 there was near-universal literacy, a colossal achievement considering how appalling the situation of poor children had been in the 1830s.

 The Victorian age was the first in which childhood was recognised as a distinct and precious phase in life.
 Family life, embodied by the young queen, her beloved Albert and their nine children, was idealised.